CRC-Aided High-Rate Convolutional Codes With Short Blocklengths for List Decoding: Abstract

 \section{Abstract}

-Recently, rate-$1/n$ zero-terminated and tail-biting convolutional codes (ZTCCs and TBCCs) with cyclic-redundancy-check (CRC)-aided list decoding have been shown to closely approach the random-coding union (RCU) bound for short blocklengths.
-This paper designs CRCs for rate-$(n-1)/n$ CCs with short blocklengths, considering both the ZT and TB cases.
-The CRC design seeks to optimize the frame error rate (FER) performance of the code resulting from the concatenation of the CRC and the CC.
-Utilization of the dual trellis proposed by Yamada \emph{et al.} lowers the complexity of CRC-aided serial list Viterbi decoding (SLVD) of ZTCCs and TBCCs.
+Recently, rate-$1/n$ zero-terminated (ZT) and tail-biting (TB) convolutional codes (CCs) with cyclic redundancy check (CRC)-aided list decoding have been shown to closely approach the random-coding union (RCU) bound for short blocklengths.
+This paper designs CRC polynomials for rate-$(n-1)/n$ ZT and TB CCs with short blocklengths.
+This paper considers both standard rate-$(n-1)/n$ CC polynomials and rate-$(n-1)/n$ designs resulting from puncturing a rate-$1/2$ code.
+The CRC polynomials are chosen to maximize the minimum distance $d_{\min}$ and minimize the number of nearest neighbors $A_{d_{\min}}$.
+For the standard rate-$(n-1)/n$ codes, utilization of the dual trellis proposed by Yamada \emph{et al.} lowers the complexity of CRC-aided serial list Viterbi decoding (SLVD).
 CRC-aided SLVD of the TBCCs closely approaches the RCU bound at a blocklength of $128$.
-This paper also explores the complexity-performance trade-off for three decoders: a multi-trellis approach, a single-trellis approach, and a modified single trellis approach with pre-processing using the Wrap Around Viterbi Algorithm (WAVA).
+This paper compares the FER performance (gap to the RCU bound) and complexity of the CRC-aided standard and punctured ZTCCs and TBCCs.
+This paper also explores the complexity-performance trade-off for three TBCC decoders: a single-trellis approach, a multi-trellis approach, and a modified single-trellis approach with pre-processing using the wrap around Viterbi algorithm.